 Monroe County Community College is accredited by the Higher Learning Commission (HLC).
-The next accreditation is planned in 2023.
+The next accreditation reaffirmation is scheduled for in 2029.

 Accreditation--Respiratory Therapy Program

 The Respiratory Therapy Program (CoARC program number 200295) Associate of Applied Science degree at Monroe County Community College is accredited by the Commission on Accreditation for Respiratory Care (CoARC).